February 09, 2021 4 min read

 We often get asked what the difference is between whole leaf aloe and the inner gel.
 As we know, aloe is such a versatile plant that is known for its external skin use but it is also a functional food.
-It also triples as a popular house plant, as it's very easy to maintain and yields numerous benefits to the home (i.e. improve air quality).
-Aloe Vera can be broken down two ways, by the whole leaf and the inner leaf.
+It also triples as a popular house plant, as it's very easy to maintain and yields numerous benefits to the home (i.e. improve air quality, greenery, and functional).
+Aloe Vera can be broken down into its two sections: the whole (outer) leaf and the inner leaf.

-Two portions of the aloe plant can be useful when used for medicinal purposes.
-The gel is taken from the inner leaf, and the latex that is a yellow material found only under the leaf's surface is the second component.
+Two portions of the aloe plant are usually focused on when used for wellness purposes.
+The gel is taken from the inner leaf.
+Latex, known as Aloin, is a yellow material found only under the leaf's surface is the second component.
 These two components and over 200 different nutrients are present in whole leaf aloe vera gel.
 Inner leaf Aloe Vera gel contains virtually all of these same nutrients, but is latex-free (or at least should be).
 But it's not always this simple as both parts have a lot of benefits and that is what make them equally important and why you find products with just inner leaf aloe gel and also products with whole leaf aloe.

-The inner aloe gel is the widely known aloe and is the safest part of the plant, especially for ingestion.
+The inner aloe gel is the most widely known form of aloe and is the safest part of the plant, especially for ingestion.
 This is what most people think of when they think of Aloe Vera.
 It’s well known for its external soothing properties for our skin, and also for its internal health purposes.
-Aloe vera is most popularly used as a topical ointment to help with moisturizing and nourishing skin after sun exposure, as well as for a litany of other skin applications.
-Although the inner gel has been used by many cultures for thousands of years, it is the rise in our culture as a superfood providing numerous internal benefits such as digestive health and immune-boosting properties, just to name a couple, that have propelled it as a superfood.
+Aloe Vera is most popularly used as a topical ointment to help with moisturizing and nourishing skin after sun exposure, as well as for a litany of other skin applications.
+Although the inner gel has been used by many cultures for thousands of years, it is the rise in appreciation for its numerous internal benefits such as digestive health and immune-supporting properties, just to name a couple, that have propelled it as a superfood.
 It is well established that the inner aloe leaf possesses the majority of the entire leaf’s benefits, as it contains acemannan, which allows it to be used both externally and internally.

-A green, pointed and thick 12-19 inches long aloe vera leaf stores everything that is needed to have a healthy body and healthy skin.
+A green, pointed and thick 12-19 inches long Aloe Vera leaf stores everything that is needed to support a healthy body and healthy skin.
 There are three layers to each leaf:

 1) An inner transparent gel made up of glucomannans, amino acids, lipids, sterols, and vitamins that contains 99 percent water.